 - Learn a little bit of Thai.
 It goes down well, but it is by no means required.

 - Keep your wits about you when it comes to other travelers.
-If anything dodgy is going to happen – on a night out, in your hostel, or just traveling around – it will most likely be due to attention from another farang (foreigner).
-Make friends and stay away from people who seem weird – they probably are.
+Make friends but stay away from people who seem weird – they probably are.

 - Don’t do drugs.
 Sorry to be a downer but this puts you at risk and you can literally be jailed if you have them on your person.